frontarm/navi/docs/basics/routes.md

 - *The Route for the parent screen must contain the Route for the child screen.*
 - This is accomplished through the **children** property of a Route.

-- Example of a Route which holds another Route under its children property
+**TODO: Example of a Route which holds another Route under its children property**

 - One of the most important concepts to grasp about Junctions is that **Routes are relative**.
 - Routes only ever contain the information about their state and their children's state.
 But they don't know anything about their parents.